 - Sexual conflicts and confusion begin to show as a result of first time confrontations with different heterosexual standards and homosexuality.

-- Freshmen realize that college life is not as perfect as their friends, the media or personal expectations may have led them to believe.
+- New students realize that college life is not as perfect as their friends, the media or personal expectations may have led them to believe.

-- Old personal problems may continue as new ones are added.
+- Old personal problems may continue as new ones develop.

 - Students sign up for spring semester classes, which often allows more flexibility than in fall schedules created during summer orientation.

 Common characteristics of the end of the first semester

 - Students have adjusted from high school classes to college classes.

 - Co-curricular time strain: social events, concerts, dances and class projects.

 - Majors may change as students realize their likes and dislikes, or students may decide not to return to WMU.